Grullo and Blue Roan Quarter Horses

 Typical characteristics:

-Base color of sorrel generally born with dark skin IF the foal has a gray gene.
+• When born with a base color of sorrel, gray foals generally have dark skin.
 Normal (not-graying) sorrels are born with pink/peach skin color usually.

 Pearl